The d'Alembert Inevitability Theorem: Conclusions

 Passing to logarithmic coordinates reduces the composition law to the classical d'Alembert functional equation.
-This yields a complete classification of continuous solutions: the hyperbolic and trigonometric branches, and the quadratic logarithmic case when \(c=0\).
+This gives a complete classification of continuous solutions: the hyperbolic and trigonometric branches, and the quadratic logarithmic case when \(c=0\).

-In the $n$-dimensional case we showed that the classification of \(P\) remains unchanged.
+In the $n$-dimensional case, we showed that the classification of \(P\) remains unchanged.
 For \(c\neq0\), every solution depends only on a single scalar combination \(\boldsymbol{\alpha}\cdot\ln\mathbf{x}\).
 As a consequence, additive separability \(F(\mathbf{x})=\sum_k f_k(x_k)\) is impossible for \(n\ge2\).